EdisonLeeeee/GraphGallery/README.md

 ```

-# ❓ How to add your custom datasets
+# ❓ How to add your datasets
 This is motivated by [gnn-benchmark](https://github.com/shchur/gnn-benchmark/)
 ```python
 from graphgallery.data import Graph